tokenized/pkg/bsvalias/NegotiationTransaction.md

 ## Terms

-* BRFC (Bitcoin Request For Comments) is used to specify paymail features and endpoints.
-The BRFCID is used to uniquely identify paymail features.
+* BRFC (Bitcoin Request For Comments) is used to specify bsvalias features and endpoints.
+The BRFCID is used to uniquely identify features.

 ## Warnings